 Blue tansy oil

 This rare oil is extracted from the blue tansy flower (also known as Moroccan chamomile).
-And as the name would suggest, it’s actually blue!
-It’s gorgeous color comes courtesy of azulene, which also lends it powerful anti-inflammatory and antibacterial properties.
+And as the name would suggest, it’s actually blue.
+It’s vibrant color comes courtesy of azulene, which also lends its powerful anti-inflammatory and antibacterial properties.
 Blue tansy’s ability to clear congested pores, kill blemish-causing bacteria, and reduce redness, make it one of the best oils for acne-prone complexions.
 Keep in mind that pure blue tansy essential oil needs to be mixed with a carrier oil, like sunflower, jojoba, or avocado.
 You can also purchase a botanical blend like Herbivore Lapis Facial Oil, which combines blue tansy, squalane, and jasmine sambac.
 These home remedies can help clear up acne.

 Pomegranate seed oil

 Pomegranate seeds are a popular healthy snack.
-But you might be surprised to find out that your skin can enjoy the benefits of this antioxidant rich fruit too.
+But you might be surprised to find out that your skin can enjoy the benefits of this antioxidant-rich fruit too.
 Pomegranate seed oil has an abundance of antioxidants and omega-5 fatty acid (punicic acid) as well as anti-inflammatory and anti-aging properties.
 “It helps increase collagen production and fights free-radicals, which are linked to premature skin aging,” Dr. Amin says.
 “It also promotes cell renewal, which helps boost elasticity and diminishes the appearance of fine lines and wrinkles.”
 Overall, it’s a great natural ingredient to keep your complexion looking youthful, Amin adds.
 Eating these anti-aging foods can help turn back the clock on your skin.